destbg/SQLite.Framework/README.md

 # SQLite.Framework

-A lightweight, experimental ORM for SQLite in .NET MAUI with AOT support and LINQ-style `IQueryable` querying.
+A lightweight, experimental ORM for SQLite, designed for .NET MAUI with AOT support and LINQ-style `IQueryable` querying.

 ## Features